 Note: Variable names must be unique in zenon.
-If driver variables are to be imported from drvvar.dbf again, the variables that were imported beforehand must be renamed.
+If driver variables of the driver object type Communication details are to be imported from drvvar.dbf again, the variables that were imported beforehand must be renamed.

-Not every driver supports all driver variants.
+Not every driver supports all driver variables of the driver object type Communication details.